The user actions the very first incarnation of a Time Browser must support:

 Query the record for an utterance or a response

-In this scenario we expect the user to be able to query the system via voice.
+In this scenario I expect the user to be able to query the system via voice.
 The results should be shown as a text document with deep interactions:

 Select text to interact with it and change the view